AnkitLallOrganization/webapp/README.md

 http://localhost:3000/v1/product/{id} where you should see: "201 Created".

 http://localhost:3000/v1/product/self/ where you should see: "204 No Content".

+http://localhost:3000/v1/{product_id}/self where you should see "200 OK".

+http://localhost:3000/v1/{product_id}/self where you should see "201 File Uploaded".

+http://localhost:3000/v1/{product_id}/image/{image_id} where you should see "204 No Content"

 Please create a pull request with a detailed description of changes.